Fixel-Institute/BRAVO/docs/Tutorials/MigrationGuide2.1.rst

 - New Database Table: MobileUser
 - New Database Field: ExternalRecording.recording_info

-- Data Format Changes for all BrainSense Streaming, BrainSense Survey, IndefiniteStreaming.
+- Data Format Changes for certain third party medical device recordings.
-- Allow External Recordings to be combined with Percept recordings for analysis.
+- Allow External Recordings to be combined with third party medical device recordings for analysis.

 Procedure
 -------------------------------------------